jcao18/aws-exercise/README.md

 Query can be run from the Athena console or through AWS CLI from the EC2 instance.

+To find out how many people moved from New Hampshire to the Middlesex County of Massachusetts, I ran the following query,

+    SELECT sum(countymovers)
+    FROM "censusdb"."censusdb_migration"
+    where curstatename='"Massachusetts"' and curcountyname='"Middlesex County"' and prevstatename='"New Hampshire"';

+The result is 3833.

 As for cost, the dataset is less than 80MB, it costs $0.03 per month to host it in a S3 bucket.
 The cost of the Athena is based on number of queries and calculated as follows,

     (number of queries per month) x (dataset size in TB) x $5 USD